YoussefEssDS/Online-Job-Posting-Mining/README.md

 ![Capture](https://user-images.githubusercontent.com/47015407/59955621-37d76380-9483-11e9-8d95-b4937313f4b6.PNG)

-##### The percentage indicates how much the requirement is needed within the given job field, in other words the amount of job offers in a given domain that demand a certain requirements, e.g: 50% of IT jobs require having an academic
+##### The percentage indicates how much the requirement is needed within the given job field, in other words the amount of job offers in a given domain that demand a certain requirements, e.g: 50% of IT jobs require having an academic degree.